solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ### Design Goals

-1. Transaction Receipts should be deterministic.
+1. Transaction Receipts must be deterministic.
    Given a transaction T and ledger history leading up to it, serializing the receipt generated for T  should result in the same byte vector for all nodes in the network.